p1mps/laravel-blog/readme.md

     }
 }
 ```
-I've used a Vagrant to run the application, just change the path to the root directory
+change the path to the root directory
-and you will get the application running.
+and you will get the application running (I've used a Vagrant machine to run the application).